EEOC Recommends Respectful Workplace Training

 The EEOC, the federal agency responsible for preventing sexual harassment, recently recommended that corporate training programs should include a discussion of workplace values like respect, and teach bystanders how to intervene when they see it.

-As the attorney who developed a harassment prevention training called “Respectful Workplace” more than 30 years ago, and taught it more than 1,000 times to managers and employees in 38 states, I welcome the EEOC and all the lawyers who will now begin teaching it.
+As the attorney who developed a harassment prevention training called “Respectful Workplace” more than 30 years ago, and taught it more than 1,000 times to managers and employees in 38 states, I welcome everyone who will now begin teaching it.

-With all my years of classroom experience, I’ve learned a few things it may take them a while to catch on to.
+With all my years of classroom experience, I’ve learned a few things I’d like to share.
 One is that it is very challenging to talk about values, because everyone’s values are different.
 After all, harassers have values, too—they just aren’t the same as most people’s.
 Even if we all agree that we value respect, different people define respect differently.

 That’s why lecturing about values isn’t recommended.
 Instead, let the participants reflect on and talk about their own values.